sadams/node-migrate-orm2/README.md

   migration : complete
 ```

-This means 'run the up function of the nominated file and end'.
+This means 'run up to this migration then execute its up function, then stop.'

 ## Usage - the orm_migrations table